-PhD Students: You can find more information on funding for conferences at ischool.uw.edu/current/phd/funding
+PhD Students: you can find more information on funding for conferences at ischool.uw.edu/programs/phd/scholarships-funding

 iCareers: Academic and Career Advising Appointments, Events and Career Support

-Current students should becoming avid users of iCareers, which allows you to do the following:
+Current students should familiarize themselves with iCareers, which allows you to do the following:

 - Schedule one-on-one advising appointments with iSchool academic and career advisors.
 Directions for making appointments via iCareers are outlined at uw.edu/current/advising-support.

 - View and sign-up for upcoming workshops and events for current students.
-To view an event just log into iCareers, click on “upcoming workshops” in the shortcuts menu on the right side of the home screen, and choose the event in which you wish to RSVP.
+To view an event, log into iCareers, click on “Events” tab on the left side of the home screen and then choose “Workshops.”.

-- Explore the career support aspects of iCareers.
+- View job, internship and other career opportunities.
 You can look for jobs, internships, and Capstone opportunities, upload your resume, and sign up for experiential learning opportunities.